devendranaga/linux-systems-programming-with-c/directory_manipulation.md

 The `d_name` and `d_type` elements in the structure are the most important things to us.
 The `d_name` variable gives us the file / directory that is present under the parent directory.
 The `d_type` tells us the type of the `d_name`.
 If the `d_type` is `DT_DIR`, then the `d_name` contains a directory, and if the `d_type` is `DT_REG`, then the `d_name` is a regular file.

 An `opendir` call must follow a call to `closedir` if the `opendir` call is successful.
+If there is an `opendir` call, and no `closedir` is performed, then it results in a memory leak.
 From the man pages, the `closedir` call looks below:

 ```c
 int closedir(DIR *dirp);